 Without a redirect, your users could get a 404 Not Found or find outdated parts of the website.
-When users receive these messages, they will not have the experience that you want them to have or that they want to have.
-This will hurt your credibility.
+When users receive these messages, they will not have the experience that you want them to have or that they want to have, and his will hurt your credibility.

 Failure to use a proper redirect can also result in lost PageRank.
-With a properly constructed redirect, any link juice from backlinks that point to your old pages will follow the redirect to the new page.
+With a properly constructed redirect, any value from backlinks that point to your old pages will flow through the redirect to the new page.
 This can help you maintain your rankings within the SERPs and avoid drops in traffic and revenue.

 1) What is an HTML redirect and why is this method discouraged?